skellis46/slipbox/shifting focus and scanning.md

 _questions & thoughts:_

-- #moving-camera-bodies -- what kind of scanning is going on here?
+- in [[moving camera bodies]] what kind of scanning is going on here?
 - akin to the kinds of relaxed body scanning in somatic practices

 ---